Wilcox History 1780 to 1932

 1804 First steam locomotive railway in London.

-1811 Joseph Wilcox born in England at Boxhill, Surrey to a Church of England family originating from St Neots, where his grandfather had been a currier.
+1812 Joseph Wilcox born in England at Boxhill, Surrey to a Church of England family originating from St Neots, where his father had been a currier.
 See footnote 3

 Joseph became a tailor, the leader of his calling in St. Neots.
 See footnote 4